KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Trip to Benton, Missouri

-Mom and I traveled to Benton, Missouri to attend my niece's last gymnastics meet of the year.
+Mom and I traveled to Benton, Missouri to attend my niece's last gymnastics meet of the season.
 I only found out after the trip that we were near the Mahomes Family home!

 🔝 <sub>[**back to top**](#table-of-contents)</sub>